carlosariveram/Grokkings.Algorithm/README.md

 - Chapter 2: Selection Sort

 Execution time of this algorithm is of O(n^2).
 Which means that in the same way the array length increases, the execution time of the algorithm grows exponentially.

+- Chapter 3: Introduction to recursions

+In this chapter recursions are being presented as a medium to simplify code readbility and will be the base of other data structures and algorithms.
+In the code we can see a very simple scenario where recursions can be used.
+We must observe that recursions do not optimize the code, actually its performance is one of their disadvantages when compare with regular loops.